santanaworld/re-stuff/ctf-writeups/flareon9/5/README.md

 ## Solution

-- find where the number is generated and it to the one given in the PCAP
+- find where the number is generated and change it to the one given in the PCAP

 ![number](https://user-images.githubusercontent.com/97342354/201474121-83313fa1-dbd8-475e-99d3-f8a0f1010539.PNG)

-- change the response to the base64 strings in the PCAP
+- also change the response to the base64 strings in the PCAP (bp at WinHttpReadData)

 ![flag](https://user-images.githubusercontent.com/97342354/201474458-236f32b0-9a0c-421b-ae30-1a85bde80bb7.png)